 1/2 cup slivered almonds

-Drain one can of cherries and mix it with the other can of cherries with the juice from that can.
-Mix the cherries and juice with the tapioca, sugar, and cinnamon.
+Mix the cherries and their juices with the tapioca, sugar, and cinnamon.
 Let stand for 15 minutes.

 Mix the flour and brown sugar then cut the butter into the flour and sugar until the mixture is crumbly.
 Mix in the almonds.